agitter/adaptyvbio-egfr/README.md

 7. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure with interaction sites.
 Lengths 60 to 120.
 8. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
 Similar to setting 6 but further reduced iteractions to reduce runtime.

+Several of these settings did not produce any sequences because the jobs timed out or did not finish before the competition deadline.

 ## Analysis
 The analysis code runs in the `adaptyv` conda environment created with `environment.yml`.
 It was derived from the [METL](https://github.com/gitter-lab/metl/blob/9912989380ebe1246a2e35a92488e424d7ae571b/environment.yml) environment to be compatible with METL pretrained models and updated to add requirements for the Adaptyv `competition_metrics`.